How to record a video on Mac: A complete guide for any user

 - Choose whether to capture the entire screen, a specific window, or a selected portion.

-Capto: All-in-one recording and editing solution
+Capto: All-in-one Mac video capture and editing tool

 How to use Capto to record video on Mac